ashimajain2595/mlCoursera/README.md

 # mlCoursera
-Assignments of Machine Learning course offered by Prof Andrew Ng on Coursera in Python
+Assignments of Machine Learning course offered by Prof Andrew Ng on Coursera in Octave and Python